The First Men's WristwatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The picture to the right here shows the official Swiss register entry for Modèle Déposé No. 9846.
 It is dated 29 July 1903.
 As you can see, the description is very short compared to that of a patent, because it is the representation of the design that is being recorded.
-The description simply says “Montre à bracelet-courroie" or "Wristwatch belt" and shows a picture of the design.
+The description simply says “Montre à bracelet-courroie" or "Wristwatch with bracelet-belt" and shows a picture of the design.
 That's it; that is the full entry.

 The exact translation of Montre à bracelet-courroie is important.
 A "montre" is a watch, à means with, and bracelet is something that goes around a wrist.
 The important word is courroie, a belt.
 The addition of courroie or belt is clearly intended to distinguish this design from a "montre bracelet", a watch on a metal bracelet which ladies had been wearing for hundreds of years.
 So the specific design features being registered were the use of a leather wrist strap like a belt, and by implication the "anses", handles or wire lugs, that attach the watch case to the leather strap.
 This is the earliest documented evidence I have seen of wristwatches with fixed wire lugs.

 British Registered Design 405488, February 1903